 Morocco was a tough place to pack for as I knew going in that how I dressed mattered.
 Morocco is a predominantly Muslim country, and accordingly, women dress very conservatively.
 It doesn’t mean you need to be covered completely as well, but dressing conservatively will indeed minimize any “unwanted attention.”

-What to Wear in Morocco as a Female Traveler:
+Here’s what to wear in Morocco as a female traveler:

 Long pants were my best friend during the time in Morocco.
 Comfortable, great for long drives, and not too hot for the heat.